Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Introduction

 \subsection{Organization}

 The organization of this paper is as follows.
 In \Cref{sec: background}, we discuss the requisite background information necessary to understand the work done in this paper.
-This consists of a brief discussion of low-rank matrix completion and a discussion of EDMC, with further background on dual bases and first-order Riemannian methods found in Appendix~\ref{appendix: background}. \Cref{sec:Incoherence_Discussion} gives a detailed discussion of the EDMC-specific incoherence condition. \Cref{sec: R_omega alg section} is a discussion of our proposed methodology for solving the EDMC problem using geometric low-rank matrix completion ideas in the developed dual basis framework. \Cref{sec: Analysis results} discusses the underlying assumptions, convergence analysis, initialization guarantees, and robustness results of the proposed algorithm, with most proofs deferred to the Appendices.
+This consists of a brief discussion of low-rank matrix completion and a discussion of EDMC, with further background on dual bases and first-order Riemannian methods found in Appendix~\ref{appendix: background}. \Cref{sec: R_omega alg section} is a discussion of our proposed methodology for solving the EDMC problem using geometric low-rank matrix completion ideas in the developed dual basis framework. \Cref{sec:Incoherence_Discussion} gives a detailed discussion of the EDMC-specific incoherence condition. \Cref{sec: Analysis results} discusses the underlying assumptions, convergence analysis and initialization guarantees of the proposed algorithm with most proofs deferred to the Appendices.
+Next, we include robustness guarantees in \Cref{subsec: robustness}.
 The convergence analysis leverages the discussed dual basis structure, with properties proven in Appendix~\ref{appendix: dual basis}, to get local convergence guarantees, discussed in more detail in Appendices~\ref{appendix: RIP}~and~\ref{appendix: local convergence}.
 We additionally provide initialization and robustness guarantees in this section, with relevant proofs in Appendices~\ref{appendix: initialization} and \ref{appendix: robustness}. \Cref{sec: Related work} discusses related geometric approaches in matrix completion, relevant work done in EDMC, and a more detailed discussion of geometric approaches to EDMC. \Cref{sec: Numerics} discusses the numerical results of this algorithm, and compares its efficacy to another algorithm in the literature.
 We conclude the paper in \Cref{sec: Conclusion} with a brief discussion of the work and possible future research directions.